-The asset is held within a business model whose objective is to hold assets/liability for collecting/paying contractual cash flows.
+The asset is held within a business model whose objective is to hold assets/liability for collecting/paying contractual cash flows, ii.
+Contractual terms of the asset/liability give rise on specified dates to cash flows that are solely payments of principal and interest (SPPI) on the principal amount outstanding.